haxtheweb/edtechjoker/fall-21/projects/p2-card/README.md

 - Card demo must include your previous project's `button` tag leveraged using the `slot` capabilities of the card we build out together
   - this should be in your `devDependencies` so that it's not required for others but demonstrates that you published your previous element
   - If your 1st button was generic and fits the template then feel free to use it as a core dependency instead
-- It must have 1 story per element (4 total)
+- It must have 3 story for the card based on type
   - The storybook engine is in `/stories/app.stories.js`
   - You can have multiple .stories files OR leverage each element in the story provided
   - the command to view is `yarn run storybook`